Chicago Separation Lawyers

 A legal separation may be the best choice for your particular situation if you are concerned about how a divorce will affect the division or value of marital property.
 If your spouse has proposed the option of legally separating, it would be wise to consult with a Chicago family law attorney to ensure that your financial future will not suffer as a result.
 Depending on the circumstances, a divorce may be a better solution in the long run.

 Legal separations have provided couples with the chance to resolve their problems and come back together or reach more agreeable solutions in a subsequent divorce.
 If you and your spouse are considering entering into a legal separation, consider devising a written agreement with the aid of an attorney.
 An agreement can establish the duration of your legal separation in terms of when it begins and ends.
 At that point, you can decide whether you would like to extend the separation, re-enter into the marriage, or file for divorce.

-At Nottage and Ward, LLP, our Illinois family law lawyers can help you assess the advantages and disadvantages of a legal separation to determine the best course of action to secure your financial future.
+At Nottage and Ward, LLP, our Chicago family law lawyers can help you assess the advantages and disadvantages of a legal separation to determine the best course of action to secure your financial future.
 Since 1988, our aggressive attorneys have applied unparalleled persuasion and solid communication strategies to help our clients achieve successful resolutions through negotiation, settlement, and/or litigation.
 If you're seeking a rational answer to an emotional decision, we can help.
 Contact us today at (312) 332-2915.

 - Five (Overlooked) Things to Do When You Separate

 - The Value of Spousal Support after a Separation